isomerpages/govtech-stp/index.md

   services offered by commercial entities who claim to provide assistance to travellers to make arrival applications via the ICA SG Arrival Card (SGAC) e-Service for a fee.
-Travellers should also beware of fraudulent calls where numbers appear as “+65 6812 5555”, in which callers solicit money or banking credentials to cease criminal investigations.   </h6>
+Travellers should also beware of fraudulent calls where numbers appear as “+65 6812 5555”,  in which callers solicit money or banking credentials to cease purported criminal investigations against them.   </h6>
 sections:
   - hero:
       title: <h3 style="font-size:25px; font-weight:bold; font-family:Arial;